SCRT-HQ/VaporShell/docs/glossary/Add-VSDMSEndpointS3Settings.md

 ### -CompressionType
 An optional parameter to use GZIP to compress the target files.
 Set to GZIP to compress the target files.
-Set to NONE the default or do not use to leave the files uncompressed.
+Either set this parameter to NONE the default or don't use it to leave the files uncompressed.
-Applies to both CSV and PARQUET data formats.
+This parameter applies to both .csv and .parquet file formats.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-dms-endpoint-s3settings.html#cfn-dms-endpoint-s3settings-compressiontype
 PrimitiveType: String